simpulton/simple-rest-ionic/README.md

   $ npm install -g cordova ionic
   ```

+4. You can run ionic in the browser or simulator:

-4. Run in the web browser:
+  Run in the web browser:
   ```bash
   $ ionic serve
   ```